The procedure of writing an appraisal report consists of an investigation which forms an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Slater Real Estate Services is ready to talk to you about any inquiries you might have about appraisals or real estate in Weld County.
+Slater Real Estate Services is always prepared to address any questions you might have about appraisals or real estate in Windsor and Weld County.

 Contact us today to see how we can help solve your valuation problems.